-Therefore, we took it upon ourselves to reach out to several Counties and find the common denominator as to what should constitute a Traffic Unit.
+Therefore, back in 2006 we took it upon ourselves to reach out to several Counties and find the common denominator as to what should constitute a Traffic Unit.
 So, if County X needs help with traffic and puts the call up the pipeline, they can be assured of what they'll get - not just a pickup with 6 cones!

-We opted for two levels - a main unit, and a secondary.
-The secondary is designed specifically for the important, dangerous task of shutting down a freeway.
+PEMA told us to create two or more levels - a main unit, and a secondaries.
+Our take was that a secondary is designed specifically for the important, dangerous task of shutting down a freeway.
 The main unit can handle anything, while the third type is extra equipment.

 PEMA Tier II Types 1-3 standards

 A Type 1 does everything; a Type 2 is designed to close a freeway, a Type 3 is a trailer

-This has been sent to PEMA for adoption - and it was approved.
+This was sent to PEMA for adoption - and it was approved.
 However, in 2014 it was sent to the Fire Academy because of the new NFPA standard - to make sure it would fit.
 It does.
 Note that each vehicle requires a certified person - PEMA says they'll rewrite this to show the minimum training needed or simply require a NFPA Certified Person.